 The Orange County Fire Authority reported at 11:30 p.m.
 Monday that one home had been damaged.
 In addition, the cargo in a trailer pulled by a semi truck caught fire while traveling on Highway 91.
 The driver pulled over and disconnected the burning trailer from the tractor.

-Assigned to the division that day were 8 engines, 4 dozers, 1 water tender, and a 20-person hand crew comprised of 3 helitack crews.
+Assigned to the division on the Canyon that day in 2016 were 8 engines, 4 dozers, 1 water tender, and a 20-person hand crew comprised of 3 helitack crews.
 All were ordered by the Division Supervisor to take refuge in a safety zone.

 After observing conditions that morning last September the tactic decided on was to fire out the ridge on the north side of Honda Canyon, which runs east and west.
 The main fire was to the south on the other side of the canyon.
 The operation was going well until the intensity in the burnout increased dramatically; fire whirls developed and the fire began spreading to the west more quickly than the igniters and holders could keep up with it.